ObolNetwork/charon-distributed-validator-cluster/README.md

 ## Project Status

-It is still early days for the Obol Network and everything is under active development.
-It is NOT ready for mainnet.
-Keep checking in for updates, [here](https://github.com/ObolNetwork/charon/#supported-consensus-layer-clients) is the latest on charon's supported clients and duties.
+See [dvt.obol.tech](https://dvt.obol.tech/) for the latest status of the Obol Network including which upstream consensus clients and which downstream validators are supported.

 > Remember: Please make sure any existing validator has been shut down for
 > at least 3 finalised epochs before starting the charon cluster,
 > otherwise your validator could be slashed.

 ## Run prysm VCs in a Distributed Validator Cluster

 This section of the readme is intended for the "docker power users", i.e., for the ones who are familiar with working with docker-compose and want to have more flexibility and power to change the default configuration.